Requirements for a Home Equity Loan

-If you’ve been thinking of taking out a home equity loan but not quite sure how home equity loan applications are evaluated, here is an overview of what you can expect and the items Discover® Home Loans with its home equity loans, reviews on each application.
+If you’ve been thinking of taking out a home equity loan but are not quite sure how home equity loan applications are evaluated, here is an overview of what you can expect and the items Discover® Home Loans with its home equity loans, reviews on each application.
 Upon submission, we review:

 - Credit Score